darwaishx/celebrity-recognition/2-recognize-custom-celebrities/README.md

 ![](assets/custom-video.png)

 ## Completion
 You have successfully created Rekognition collection, indexed faces and recognized custom celebrities in images and videos.
-In the next module, [X-Ray](../3-x-ray), you will learn how to combine both RecognizeCelebrity and SearchFaceByImage to build a Prime Video X-Ray style app which can recognize both mainstream and custom celebrities.
+In the next module, [Who's Who App](../3-whos-who-app), you will learn how to combine both RecognizeCelebrity and SearchFaceByImage to build a Prime Video X-Ray style app which can recognize both mainstream and custom celebrities.